TGenNorth/ISGPipeline/README.txt

 Steps to run an analysis:

-1. To initialize a project, create an empty directory and run ISGPipeline using only the ISG argument.
-Use a meaningful name that describes your analysis.
+1. To initialize a project, create an empty directory and run ISGPipeline using the required arguments.

-ex. java -jar ISGPipeline.jar ISG=analysis1.
+ex. java -jar ISGPipeline.jar -S ISGPipelineQScript.scala \
+-isg analysis1 \
+-bwa /path/to/bwa \
+-mummer /path/to/mummer \
+-gatk /path/to/gatkjar
+-run

 This will create an "analysis1" directory in your working directory.
 Inside the "analysis1" directory you will see several empty directories.

 2. Copy the reference fasta file to the "analysis1" directory.
 This file must be named: "ref.fasta".
+- If you have sequence files (ie fastqs), put them in the "analysis1/reads" directory.

-3. Put the bams and their index files (bai) you want analyzed in the "analysis1/bams" directory.
+- If you have bams, put them and their index files (bai) you want analyzed in the "analysis1/bams" directory.

-4. Put the public genomes you want analyzed in the "analysis1/fastas" directory.

-5. If you have any genbank files cooresponding to your reference place them in the "analysis1/genbank" directory.
-There must be a genbank file for each chromosome in the reference.
+- If you have fastas, put them in the "analysis1/fastas" directory.

-6. Run ISGPipeline again, but this time specifiy any additional arguments.
-The only required arguments are ISG and MUMMER.
+6. Run ISGPipeline again.

-ex. java -jar ISGPipeline.jar ISG=analysis1 MUMMER=path/to/mummer
+ex. java -jar ISGPipeline.jar -S ISGPipelineQScript.scala \
+-isg analysis1 \
+-bwa /path/to/bwa \
+-mummer /path/to/mummer \
+-gatk /path/to/gatkjar
+-run

 The ISG argument must be the path to the directory created in step 1.
 The MUMMER argument must be the path to the root directory where Mummer is installed.

 7. When ISGPipeline is finished there will be a file called "isg_out.tab" in the "analysis1/out" directory.
 This file is a matrix of ALL SNPs found by the pipeline.

-Please Note:
-ISGPipeline runs several external programs which can take a while to run.
-Solsnp takes the longest, as it is being run in AllCallable mode.
-I do this so that I can get the calls at each position of the genome which is why I set MINIMUM_COVERAGE=0.
-After Solsnp completes, the ambiguous calls and snp calls are filtered and placed into the directories vcf/ambiguous and vcf/snps respectively.
-Then, ISGPipeline merges the snps using vcftools.
-Once this completes, ISG is run on the merged vcf file and looks for positions where no snp was called.
-If the position is covered and was not called ambiguous it gets the reference state.
-If the position is covered but is ambiguous it gets called 'N'.
-These results are written to out/isg_out.tab.

-Command-line options

-ISG :
-path to the root directory containing all the files required by the analysis.

-MUMMER:
-Path to MUMmer.

-GATK:
-Path to GenomeAnalysisTK.jar (version 2.1 or later)

-SOLSNP_OPTIONS_FILE
-Path to SolSNP options file.
-To get a list of all available options run SolSNP without any arguments.

-MIN_COVERAGE
-Minimum amount of reads to be considered covered.
-Default value is 3.

-MIN_SNP_COVERAGE
-Minimum amount of reads to call a snp.
-If a SNP is called by solSNP, but the coverage is below MIN_SNP_COVERAGE than that SNP will be considered ambiguous and will be called 'N' in the output matrix file.
-Default value is 3.

-MIN_QUAL
-Minimum genotype quality to be considered a snp.
-If a SNP is called by solSNP, but the genotype quality is below MIN_QAUL than that SNP will be considered ambiguous and will be called 'N' in the output matrix file.
-Default value is 4.

-FILTER
-Solsnp's minimum confidence score allowed for calls.
-Default value is .85

-NUM_THREADS
-Number of threads to run.

-overwrite
-Overwrite existing files

-confusion between MIN_COVERAGE and MIN_SNP_COVERAGE.

 --------------------------------------------------------------------------------
 --DIRECTORY STRUCTURE--